 Edged by white cliffs, Germany’s largest island remains a gentle, pastoral place where it’s easy to escape the crowds.

 High local demand means that many German tipples barely leave the valleys where they are grown.
+Go for a wine-tasting and a walk through the wine yards at the Deutsche Weinstraße.

 Aachen’s ancient cathedral is a taste of Byzantium in the heart of the city.